Hcooper23/js-401D53-LAB---React-Native---Milestone-1-MVP/Readme.md

 These user stories focus on the core functionality related to GPS in the app.
 You can further expand these stories or modify them based on your specific app requirements and desired features.

+- User Story 1:
+As a user, I want to be able to view my last known location on the home screen of the app.
+This way, I can quickly see where I was located during my last use of the app without having to manually search for it.
+The location should be displayed prominently and clearly with the latitude and longitude values.
+Additionally, there should be a refresh button to update the location in case it has changed since the app was last opened.

+- User Story 2:
+As a user, I want the home screen of the app to provide a visual representation of my last known location using a map.
+This way, I can have a better understanding of the area and surroundings of the location.
+The map should be centered on the latitude and longitude coordinates of the last known location, and it should display a marker indicating the exact point.
+The map should have a suitable zoom level to provide an overview of the area.

 ### Operating Instructions

 1. [Fork Repo](https://github.com/Hcooper23/js-401D53-LAB---React-Native---Milestone-1-MVP) down from GitHub